pboethig/Indd-Proxy/README.md

 - Project->create

 ### Run Tests
-- In Testwindow you can nnow run all nunit tests.
+- In your Visual Studio testwindow you can now run all nunit tests.
 All Tests are passed green means, you have installed everything right.

 ### usage

-- Compile or debug project
+- Compile or debug project to get the Indd-Proxy.exe
-- At the end there is a assambly "Indd-Proxy.exe"
 - create your json commands in a json file
 - pass the path to the command.json with the payload inside.
 (See wiki docs)